Harry L. Davis: Life and career

 Davis was born in Cleveland, Ohio on January 25, 1878 in the Newburgh area to Evan and Barbara Jones Davis.
+He was of English and Welsh ancestry, all of his ancestors having emigrated to North America from Great Britain during the era of the Thirteen Colonies.
 At age thirteen, he left school to work in the steel mills, studying at home and night school.
 He became a solicitor for the Cleveland Telephone Co. at age twenty-one and later founded the Davis Rate Adjustment Co., selling telephone securities and the Harry L. Davis Co., selling insurance.

 In 1909, Davis was elected Republican city treasurer.
 David defeated his opponent Peter Witt in the 1915 Cleveland mayoral election.
-As the city's new mayor, Davis established the Mayor's Advisory War Committee in 1917 to aid the American effort in World War I. His work gained national recognition.
+As the city's new mayor, Davis established the Mayor's Advisory War Committee in 1917 to aid the American effort in World War I. As mayor Davis reached out to and supported immigrant ethnic communities in Cleveland.
+The Polish-American community voted for him "almost unanimously" in his 1915 mayoral election and supported him throughout the rest of his political career.
+He was known for being sensitive to the concerns of Polish immigrants and Italian immigrants in Cleveland.
+His work gained national recognition.
 Mayor Davis also had to deal with the communist May Day Riots of 1919 and the bombing of his home by communist agitators; the Red Scare presented a new set of dilemmas.
 Davis responded to the outrages by campaigning for the expulsion of all "Bolsheviks" from America.
 Since 1919 was an election year, Davis resigned from the mayor's office and went on to successfully campaign for governor of Ohio.
+The Communist Party USA and the Socialist Party of America both unsuccessfully campaigned against him.

 Davis won the governor's seat and served one term.
 While in office, Davis restructured the executive branch to include a cabinet of seven directors to help administer state affairs.
 Davis did not run again in 1922, but rather 1924, when he was soundly defeated by incumbent A. Victor Donahey.
 Davis later returned to Cleveland and became a strong opponent of the city manager plan.
 He later served again as mayor from 1934 to 1935.